Kaylee Hartung: Early life

 Hartung was born in Baton Rouge, Louisiana.
+Her father, Joe, served as a pilot in the Royal Netherlands Air Force, then moved to the United States and started an aviation company.
+He died in a plane crash in May 1996 while performing at an air show.
+Hartung, who witnessed the crash with her mother and brother, stated that the manner in which the crash was covered in the news inspired her to pursue a career in journalism to better tell others' stories.

-She graduated from Episcopal High School in 2003.
+Hartung graduated from Episcopal High School in 2003.
 She earned Bachelor of Arts degrees in journalism and politics from Washington and Lee University, graduating in 2007.

 Career

-She was a CBSNews.com reporter on the daily Washington Unplugged program and featured correspondent for Unplugged Under 40.
+Hartung was a CBSNews.com reporter on the daily Washington Unplugged program and featured correspondent for Unplugged Under 40.
 Following a summer internship with NBC, she began her career as an assistant to Bob Schieffer, which led to an associate producer position on Face the Nation.

-She then worked at ESPN, serving in particular as a correspondent for SEC Network.
+Hartung then worked at ESPN, serving in particular as a correspondent for Longhorn Network and SEC Network.
 In 2017, Hartung was hired by CNN.
 In 2019, Hartung left CNN and joined ABC News as a correspondent.

 In July 2022, Amazon announced that Hartung would return to sports broadcasting as a sideline reporter for Thursday Night Football.

-In January 2023, Kaylee joined NBC News' The Today Show as a National correspondent.
-Also, Kaylee helped with NBC Sports' NFL Wild Card Weekend with Al Michaels and Tony Dungy.
+In January 2023, Hartung joined NBC News' The Today Show as a national correspondent.
+Hartung also joined NBC Sports' NFL Wild Card Weekend with Al Michaels and Tony Dungy.
+The next year, she joined NBC Sports' NFL playoff coverage permanently.